solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-04-FunctionApp-AKS/README.md

 2. Browse to the **pgsqldevSUFFIX** Azure Container Registry
 3. Under **Settings**, select **Access keys**
 4. Copy the username and password
-5. In the terminal windows, run the following:
+5. In the terminal windows, run the following, be sure to replace the `acrName`, `username` and `password`:

     ```powershell
     docker login {acrName}.azurecr.io -u {username} -p {password}